-Three bioretention basins and an infiltration basin, designed to collect and filter polluted stormwater runoff from the school’s parking lots, will be built beginning in the fall 2017.
+Two bioretention basins, an infiltration basin and and underground infiltration chamber, designed to collect and filter polluted stormwater runoff from the school’s parking lots, will be built beginning in the fall 2017.

 Infiltration and bioretention basins are like scaled-up versions of a rain garden that you might build in your front yard.
 However, there are some key differences between home rain gardens and the basins that will be built at the Gibbon’s school.

 - Infiltration basins are similar to rain gardens in that they are open on the bottom, allowing water to soak directly through the soil and into the ground, but they differ by whats on the surface.
 Rain gardens are typically full of native shrubs, trees, and flowers and are mulched much like a traditional garden, while infiltration basins are usually covered by a grassy lawn.

 - Bioretention basins appear very similar to rain gardens on the surface, full of lush shrubs and flowers.
 However, unlike rain gardens, bioretention basins have special fast draining filtration soil, a liner, and a drain on the bottom that is connected to the traditional storm drain system.
 Bioretention basins are used when a site’s soils aren’t loose enough to quickly soak the rain into the ground.